-Whilst I do occasionally use patterns from the main brands, as an enthusiastic beginner, I often find that I have issues with getting the size right and the lack of instructions.
-My favourite Indie patterns are from Sew Over It and Tilly and the Buttons.
+Whilst I do occasionally use patterns from the main brands, I often find that I have issues with getting the size right and the lack of instructions.
+My favourite Indie patterns are from Megan Nielsen, Itch to Stitch, Jennifer Lauren Handmade, Deer and Doe, Nina Lee London and Tilly and the Buttons.

 A huge part of our life currently revolves around the renovation of our beautiful house.

 We both grew up in the Midlands but in late 2017 we decided it was time to up sticks and move to the Countryside in West Cornwall.
 It’s been quite a change for us city folk!

 Mainly, this blog is a way for us to keep track of things we do involving our interests.

 In relation to our property ‘project’ it will hopefully chronicle the improvements, the problems we will have and have already inevitably encountered but more importantly what we do about them.
 (Usually this involves going out in the garden and try to ignore them).
 Despite the works required it’s a truly magical property and we are loving village life.

 We are trying to undertake all works on a very tight budget, so this involves a lot of creativity, recycling and marketplace shopping.

 Peter- I’m the other half of this blog, we have very similar interests except for sewing of course.
 My passions are most definitely gardening, closely followed by my Aquariums, travel and walking around Cornwall.
 I am so looking forward to developing our new garden; it has come a long way since 2017, but there is still so much to do.